dom-j/GCP-Microservice-DeploymentonKubernetes/README.md

     ```
 **NOTE:** Make sure to include sensitive information in your gitignore file and do not expose them in the main code or in GitHub.

+- Create a Google Kubernetes Engine cluster
+  - **main.tf** - Terraform configuration for creating the GKE cluster

+- - Create an Artifact Registry repository in GCP and push the Docker image to the registry.
+  - **main.tf** - Terraform configuration for creating the Artifact Registry repository

 - Run `gcloud auth activate-service-account --key-file=[KEY_FILE]` to authenticate the service account
 - Run `terraform init` to initialize the Terraform configuration
 - Run `terraform plan` to view the resources that will be created
 - Run `terraform apply` to create the resources

-- Create Google Kubernetes Engine cluster (I didn't use Terraform for this step at this time, but feel free to do so)

 ### 4.2.
 Step 2: Python Flask Microservice